Biden joins Michigan picket line to show support for striking autoworkers

 She also appeared to hit out at Republicans’ criticism of the White House’s support for the transition to electric vehicles, saying that Biden wants to make sure that the “cars of the future will be built in America by unionised American workers”.

-“Today is about the auto workers,” Jean-Pierre said.
+“Today is about the autoworkers,” Jean-Pierre said.
 “That is what today is about.
 It’s about standing in solidarity with the union union members.”

-Biden previously called for a win-win resolution to the dispute, calling car companies to share their “record profits” with workers.
+Biden previously called for a win-win resolution to the dispute, urging car companies to share their “record profits” with workers.

+He reprised that call in his remarks on the picket line on Tuesday, stressing that the middle class — not Wall Street — built the country.

+“You deserved what you’ve earned, and you’ve earned a hell of a lot more than you’re getting paid now,” he told workers.